 When Are You Advised of Your Rights?

 A police officer must read you your rights when you are being interrogated in custody.
 The term interrogation can include anything the police officer would do that could lead the suspect to incriminate themselves.
 Also, custody means when the suspect can’t or believes they are not free to leave.

 The Silent Killer

-It is important to note, only when you have been read your Miranda rights can your silence not be used against you.
-Police can ask you questions before reading your Miranda rights, and you being silent on a certain question can imply guilt which can be used against you in court.
+It is important to note, that only when you have been read your Miranda rights can your silence not be used against you.
+Police can ask you questions before reading your Miranda rights, and your being silent on a certain question can imply guilt which can be used against you in court.
 In any of the following situations your silence can be used against you:

 not in police custody

 voluntarily submitting to questioning

 In order to prevent a situation where your silence can be used against you, you need to explicitly tell you’re interrogator you are invoking the right against self-incrimination.
 Therefore, you are clearly demonstrating your right to the Fifth Amendment.
 Make sure this has been clearly stated, because just being quiet or saying nothing at all is not invoking your right to avoid self incrimination.

 What You Need To Do?